-The Coalition to Restore Coastal Louisiana was proud to announce the recipients of the 2017 Coastal Stewardship Awards.
+The Coalition to Restore Coastal Louisiana is proud to announce the recipients of the 2018 Coastal Stewardship Awards.

-CRCL’s Coastal Stewardship Awards honored individuals and organizations who demonstrated outstanding commitment to the coast and made significant contributions to the restoration and conservation of Louisiana’s coastal wetlands.
+This is the 23rd year for CRCL’s Coastal Stewardship Awards, which honor individuals and organizations who demonstrate outstanding commitment to the coast and have made significant contributions to the restoration and conservation of Louisiana’s coastal wetlands.

 For the first time CRCL will honor these coastal champions at our State of the Coast conference at noon Thursday, May 31, 2018 at the Ernest N. Morial Convention Center in New Orleans.

 The 2018 winners fall into four categories: Coastal Stewardship, Student Coastal Stewardship, Friend of CRCL and Volunteers of the Year.

 Dr. Melissa Baustian –Dr.Baustian is a coastal ecologist at The Water Institute of the Gulf.
 Baustian is an excellent researcher with more than 10 years of experience and 20+ publications to her credit.
 She also serves as Deputy Director for the RESTORE Act Center of Excellence for Louisiana where she helps administer a competitive coastal research grants program.
 Baustian works closely with aspiring scientists of all ages including high school students in STEM programs throughout the Baton Rouge area.